TomLous/coursera-reproducible-research-peer-assessment2/stormDataAnalysis.md

-# Analysis of impact, both economic as humanitarian, of different weather events in the USA based on the NOAA Storm Database
+# Analysis of impact, both economic as victims, of different weather events in the USA based on the NOAA Storm Database

 By Tom Lous (tomlous@gmail.com)
-Date: 18-12-2014
+Date: 19-12-2014

 ## Reproducible Research: Peer Assessment 2